-Awards > EIBA Best Doctoral Thesis Proposal in IB Award / Danny Van Den Bulcke Best Paper Prize / CBS Best Paper Prize / SSE Gunnar Hedlund Award / IBR Best Journal Paper of the Year Award / IMR International Marketing Prize / IJoEM Emerging Markets Prize / GSJ Global Strategy Research Prize / JIBE International Trade & Industrial Organization in IB Prize / MRQ Best Reviewer Prize / EIBA Distinguished Honorary Fellowship / EIBA Lifetime Achievement Award
+Awards > EIBA Best Doctoral Thesis Proposal in IB Award / Danny Van Den Bulcke Best Paper Prize / Copenhagen Business School Prize / Gunnar Hedlund Award / IBR Best Journal Paper of the Year Award / GSJ Global Strategy Research Prize / IMR International Marketing Prize / IJoEM Emerging Markets Prize / JIBE IT & IO in IB Prize / Lazaridis Institute Prize / EIBA Best Reviewer Prize / EIBA Distinguished Honorary Fellowship / EIBA Fellows Research Award / EIBA Lifetime Achievement Award

-EIBA Best Doctoral Thesis Proposal in IB Award
+EIBA Best Doctoral Thesis Proposal in International Business Award

-The most promising thesis proposal presented at the John H. Dunning Doctoral Tutorial in International Business – a doctoral event held each year prior to the start of the EIBA Annual Conference – is awarded a certificate and a €1,000 money prize (announced at the award ceremony).
+The most promising thesis proposal presented at the John H. Dunning Doctoral Tutorial in International Business (JHD-DT) – a doctoral event held each year prior to the start of the EIBA Annual Conference – is awarded the EIBA Best Doctoral Thesis Proposal in International Business Award consisting of a certificate and a €1,000 money prize.
+(Winners are announced at the EIBA Annual Conference award ceremony.)

 Renate KRATOCHVIL (WU Vienna University of Economics and Business, Austria)